Ag1O1/OOP_Project/README.md

   - System for storing and saving inventory data base
   - Receipt generation

+> [!Note]
+> Please avoid using any AI generated content.
+> If you do, make sure to understand all the code properly.
+> I will post guidelines soon

 ## Running

 - Run `make run` in the terminal

 ## TODO

+- [ ] Make register functions
+- [ ] Add proper error handling in all functions which need it
+  - As to make errors verbose instead of silently fail

+- [ ] Properly use user classes instead of struct
 - [ ] Cleanup
   - Remove repeated code, replace with it's proper functions
   - Remove unessisary/unused code
 - [ ] Create cashier UI
+  - Or concider removing the cashier class altogether if its redundant
 - [ ] Polish UI
+  - Low priority since we'll make a GUI anyway
-- [ ] Ensure types consistent
+- [ ] Ensure that types are consistent
 - [ ] Make GUI
   - using QT
-- [ ] Properly implement/fix saving and loading
+- [x] Properly implement/fix saving and loading

 ### IDEAS